MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 exercises: 0
 questions:
 - "What is CUDA execution model?"
-- "How some knowledge of GPU architecture helps CUDA programmers to write more efficient programs?"
+- "How insights from GPU architecture helps CUDA programmers to write more efficient software?"
 - "What are streaming multiprocessors and thread warps?"
-- "What is profiling and why is it useful to a programmer?"
+- "What is profiling and why is it important to a programmer?"
-- "How many profiling tools for CUDA programming are out there and which one(s) should I choose?"
+- "How many profiling tools for CUDA programming are available and which one(s) should I choose?"
 objectives:
 - "Understanding the fundamentals of the CUDA execution model"
-- "Establishing the importance of insights from GPU architecture and its impacts in the efficiency of a CUDA program"
+- "Establishing the importance of knowledge from GPU architecture and its impacts on the efficiency of a CUDA program"
 - "Learning about the building blocks of GPU architecture: streaming multiprocessors and thread warps"
-- "Learning the basics of profiling and becoming familiar with the profiling tools in CUDA programming"
+- "Mastering the basics of profiling and becoming proficient in adopting profiling tools in CUDA programming"
 keypoints:
 - "CUDA execution model"
 - "Streaming multiprocessors and thread warps"